davekinkead/thesis/chapters/03-questioning-the-jury-theory/lit-review.md

 > Importantly, though, an observer – the potential applier of the CJT, interested in whether the majority outcome is correct – can usually not know how easy or misleading the problem is, hence whether the voters are competent, individually or on average.
 Assessing whether (Com) holds for the specific problem might even be harder than assessing the correct alternative x in the first place. p61

-## Page, S. E. (2008).
-The Difference: How the power of diversity creates better groups, firms, schools, and societies.
-Princeton, NJ: Princeton University Press.

 ## Kirsten, R. & Wangenheim, G. V. (2010).
 A generalized Condorcet jury theorem with two independent probabilities of error.
 Joint Discussion Paper Series in Economics No. 11–2010, MAGKS, 12 March.